ctreffs/SwiftSimctl/README.md

 - Rename device
 - Trigger iCloud Sync
 - Open URLs including registered URL schemes
+- Erase the contents and settings of the simulator

 ## ❔ Why would you (not) use this